-Apples have long held the title of a super healthy food.
-An apple a day keeps the doctor away, right?!
+Apples have long held the title of being a super healthy food.
 This is likely due to the fact that apples strongly support digestion and are very cleansing for the liver.
 The pectin contained in apples can remove residues of mercury, lead, radiation, and cholesterol.

 Whole Wheat Apricot and Apple Pie

 - 7 tbsp chilled butter cut into cubes

 - a few drops of vanilla extract

 For the filling

 - 3 apples